symbol/symbol-docs/source/concepts/transaction.rst

     **Signer**

-    The account of the transaction creator public key.
+    The transaction signer public key

 In :doc:`NEM2-SDK <../sdk/overview>`, transactions are announced using ``TransactionHttp``.